MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Numerical Examples

-\paragraph{Quality metrics} We evaluate reconstruction quality using two metrics: \emph{residual} and \emph{error}.
-For a reconstruction $\bm{z}$, the residual is defined as the value of the loss function $\Phi(\bm{z})$.
-The error is measured as the absolute $\ell^2$-norm difference between the element-wise magnitudes of the reconstruction and the ground truth object, i.e., $\||\bm{z}| - |\bm{z}^*|\|_2$.
+\paragraph{Quality metrics} We evaluate reconstructions using two metrics: residual and error.
+For a reconstruction $\bm{z}$, the residual is the loss value $\Phi(\bm{z})$.
+The error is the $\ell^2$ difference between the reconstructed and true magnitudes, i.e.,

+{In all convergence plots below, each method is run for at most 3000 iterations.
+A hollow circle marks the first iteration satisfying the stopping criterion, and dashed segments indicate subsequent iterations.
+Unless otherwise stated, reconstruction images are taken from the first iterate satisfying the stopping criterion.}